AI Augmented Edge and Fog Computing: Trends and Challenges: Background

-Growth in adoption of various technologies including Industrial Internet of Things (IIoT) and aforementioned computing systems has been unprecedented in recent years and as a result several industries are utilizing these technologies to improve their productivity and services~\cite{liu2017edge}.
-We now provide a brief overview for some important industrial applications and how they relate to performance parameters including response time, cost, energy, accuracy and reliability when they adopt Cloud, Fog and Edge platforms.
-The overview of this analysis is presented in Table~\ref{tab:industry} where the importance level of parameters are classify as high, medium, and low.
+\blue{Growth in adoption of various technologies including Industrial Internet of Things (IIoT), Industry 5.0 and aforementioned computing systems has been unprecedented in recent years and as a result several industries are utilizing these technologies to improve their productivity and services~\cite{liu2017edge}.
+We now provide a brief overview for some important industrial applications under the umbrella terms of Industry 5.0 and how they relate to performance parameters including response time, cost, energy, accuracy and reliability when they adopt Cloud, Fog and Edge platforms.
+We consider energy as an indicator of the carbon footprint of the different services.} The overview of this analysis is presented in Table~\ref{tab:industry} where the importance level of parameters are classify as high, medium, and low.